terisa-lau/terisa-lau.github.io/essays/TypeScript_Impressions.md

 Most software engineering jobs involve:

-*Understanding the requirements of the problem *Working with unfamiliar concepts
+-Understanding the requirements of the problem -Working with unfamiliar concepts
-*Produce working solutaions within time constrains
+-Produce working solutaions within time constrains

 WODs recreate these pressures in a learning environment.
 It exposes us to different challenges, forces us to think and recognize patterns.